 Access applications.

-Quarterly Reviews: Each quarter, operations monitoring and performance reviews are conducted with each region either onsite or digitally.
+Quarterly Reviews: Each quarter, operations monitoring and performance reviews are conducted with each VR Workforce Area either onsite or digitally.
 Records and budgets are reviewed, as well as Federal awards, authorizations, financial obligations, unobligated balances, assets, expenditures, income, and interest source documentation.

 The review process enables TWC-VR to effectively and proactively monitor administrative and customer services budgets, purchasing, performance, inventory, and full-time equivalent positions (FTEs).

-The process includes the identification of risks, tasks, tolerances, time frames, and the roles and responsibilities of TWC-VR staff at the State Office, regional offices, and field offices.
+The process includes the identification of risks, tasks, tolerances, time frames, and the roles and responsibilities of TWC-VR staff at the State Office, VR Workforce Areas, and field offices.

-Each VR Manager and regional management team develop a budget management strategy for the management units.
+Each VR Manager and VR Workforce Area management team develop a budget management strategy for the management units.

 The VR Manager is responsible for the management unit’s budget, ensuring timely and appropriate encumbrance of funds, and reviewing high-cost cases, to ensure that providing appropriate TWC-VR services remains the focus.